djjoo007/Code_Quiz/README.md

 # Web APIs: Code Quiz

 This application is a multiple choice Quiz that is timed.
-The timer is set to 150 minutes.
+The timer is set to 150 seconds.
-Choose the correct answer and move to the next question.
-Choose the wrong answer then 10 seconds will be deducted.
+Wrong answer will have 10 seconds will be deducted.

 Once the timer reaches 0 the game automatically ends.
 The score is based on the amount of time that remains.